 Hans Jonas (1903-1993)

 Jonas argues that the nature of human action has changed so dramatically in our times that it calls for a radical changeinethics as well.
 New dimensions of responsibility have emerged because nature has become a subject of human responsibility.
 This is underlined by the irreversibility and cumulative character of man’s impact on the living world.
-Jonas suggests that an imperative, which respondes to the new type of human responsibility might run like this: “Act so that the effects of your action are compatible with the permanence of genuine human life” or, expressed negatively, “Act so that the effects of your action are not destructive of the future possibility of such life.”
-Jonas’ imperative will forever serve as a guiding principle for me.
+Jonas suggested that an imperative, which respondes to the new type of human responsibility might run like this: “Act so that the effects of your action are compatible with the permanence of genuine human life” or, expressed negatively, “Act so that the effects of your action are not destructive of the future possibility of such life.”
+Jonas’ imperative serves as a guiding principle for me.

 Vienna (1984)